 Treatment options depend on the location, severity, and condition of the individual.
-For example, treatment options for osteoarthritis may include drug therapy, such as use of non-steroidal anti-inflammatory (NSAID) drugs, splinting or canes, which may help protect the joint from overuse.
+For example, treatment options for osteoarthritis may include drug therapy, such as the use of non-steroidal anti-inflammatory (NSAID) drugs, splinting or canes, which may help protect the joints from overuse.

 Treatment for rheumatoid arthritis focuses on reducing joint damage and pain relief.
 Antirheumatic drugs may be prescribed, and corticosteroids may be used to deal with flare-ups.
 In addition to medications, changes in diet may be recommended, along with rest and exercise.
 Exercise maintains joint function and helps to relieve pain and stiffness as well as increase bone strength.